Keep outdoor space private and secure

 Wooden fence boards

-Featheredge fence boards - these boards are offered in a range of heights and widths to help create closeboard fencing.
+Featheredge fence boards are offered in a range of heights and widths to help create closeboard fencing.
 Available in multipacks of six, eight or ten.

 If you’re looking for something more classically decorative, choose metal railings.
 Great for garden dividers, driveways and front gardens – even install on top of walls or decking for some stately splendour.